John Toll

-John Toll, ASC (born June 15, 1952) is an American cinematographer and television producer.
-Toll's filmography spans a wide variety of genres, including epic period drama, comedy, science fiction, and contemporary drama.
-He won the Academy Award for Best Cinematography in both 1994 and 1995 for Legends of the Fall and Braveheart respectively, and has also won numerous BAFTA, ASC, and Satellite Awards.
-He has collaborated with such directors as Francis Ford Coppola, Edward Zwick, Terrence Malick, Mel Gibson, Cameron Crowe, The Wachowskis, and Ang Lee.
+John Toll, ASC (born June 15, 1952) is an American cinematographer, with a filmography that spans a wide variety of genres, including epic period drama, comedy, science fiction, and contemporary drama.
+He won the Academy Award for Best Cinematography twice, for Legends of the Fall in 1994, and Braveheart in 1995, making him 1 of 4 cinematographers to win back-to-back Oscars.